JJBlue/CrossPlatformAPI/README.md

 - Extensions and bug fixes have to be pushed and not distributed themselves

 ## I have some new ideas/bugs
-If you have some new ideas or bugs, please create a issues for it.
+If you have some new ideas or bugs, please create a issues for it or write it on discord.